-Phil is also a certified instructor for the SANS Institute, and is the course lead and author of FOR572: Advanced Network Forensics and Analysis.
+Phil is also a senior instructor for the SANS Institute, and is the course lead and author of FOR572: Advanced Network Forensics and Analysis.
 This six-day course provides a hands-on curriculum to learn the skills necessary to perform investigations of network-based incidents, where the hard drives or memory of compromised systems are often missing.

 "In each class, I take care to explain the relevance of the concepts to cases I've worked and scenarios I've encountered in the past," says Phil.
 "In FOR572, our classwork and hands-on materials are all taken from real-world experiences and cases.
 Our week in class is jam-packed and we deliberately focus our attention on adversary behaviors that have been actively observed in the wild."